aricma/developer-dashboard/README.md

 - The tool interfaces with ticket systems like Jira through their API.
 - It fetches relevant data points such as story points, task statuses, and completion dates.
+- since every ticket system is different and systems like jira even allow for their users to customize their ticket types there is no good way to provide a unified integration for the ticket systems out there.
+To get started and inverse the dependency we start by creating an interface for integrations.
+Users can write there own endpoints and the developer dashboard will just use the given endpoint to fetch the necessary data.

 ### Data Processing